• Skip to primary navigation

 Santa Teresa/Mal Pais/Montezuma

-If you are coming from Liberia, make sure to take paved road around the Nicoya Peninsula (route 21).
-There is no road going straight down the coast connecting Liberia to Santa Teresa completely.
+If you are coming from Liberia, make sure to take paved road around the Nicoya Peninsula (route 21 past Paquera and Route 160).
+There is no coastal road connecting Liberia to Santa Teresa completely.

 Turrialba

-4×4 highly recommended the last section of the road towards Turrialba Volcano National Park is not paved and goes up the mountains.
+4×4 highly recommended.
+The last section of the road towards Turrialba Volcano National Park is not paved and goes up the steep mountains.
+The road to Turrialba is paved.

 Playas del Coco/Hermosa/Ocotal/Panama